 - Encouraging adoptive parents to inform their child about the adoption (enhancing transparency and exchange of information or contact between the family of origin and the adoptive family where it is in the best interests of the child).

-- Introducing a task catalogue for adoption agencies, including a cooperation requirement between adoption agencies and other specialised services and institutions.
+- Introducing a list of tasks catalogue for adoption agencies, including a cooperation requirement between adoption agencies and other specialised services and institutions.